curpe/super_cashier_program/README.md

 # *A guide to Python super_cashier_program* :rocket:
-- Why super? trying my best to make this as intuitive as i can (lol :+1:
+- Why super? well... i'm trying my best to make the code as intuitive as i can :grin:

 ## Objective Notes